bahmutov/cypress-examples/docs/recipes/attributes-are-equal.md

 # Attributes are equal

 Let's confirm the fact that the two elements have equal "data-name" attributes.
 We don't know the expected value of the attribute, unfortunately, just that both elements have the same non-empty string value.
+For the explanation, watch the video [Check If Two Elements Have The Same Attribute Value](https://youtu.be/yTQf6vlWiHA).

 <!-- fiddle attributes are equal -->